 Momondo frequently creates itineraries with different departing and arrival airlines, saving you the time it would take to search each leg individually in order to identify the best price.

-With the Trip Finder feature, you can click on a theme like “beaches” or “cities”, set the continent, month, and budget, and Momondo will return with trip ideas and the best times to visit based on price and weather.
-Even better, in your flight search set your destination to “anywhere” and let Momondo show you destinations.
+With Momondo’s Explore feature, you can click on a theme like “beaches” or “cities”, set the continent, month, and budget, and Momondo will return with trip ideas and the best times to visit based on price and weather.

-Momondo is not a booking site so, once you find the flight you’d like, you’ll be redirected to the appropriate booking site.
-Some travelers report feeling unsure about unfamiliar booking sites so be sure to read the terms and conditions and, ultimately, book on a site with which you feel comfortable.
+Momondo does show airfare being sold on booking sites that you may be unfamiliar with.
+So be sure to read the terms and conditions and, ultimately, book on a site with which you feel comfortable.
 Momondo is recommended by trusted sources like Scott’s Cheap Flights, Frommer’s, and the New York Times, among others.

 To learn more, read why you need to know Momondo for cheap airfare.

-Another comprehensive aggregator, Skyscanner doesn’t rely on third parties, but searches over 1000+ airlines, booking sites, and travel agencies for the best airfare.
+Another comprehensive aggregator and best cheap flight website, Skyscanner doesn’t rely on third parties, but searches over 1000+ airlines, booking sites, and travel agencies for the best airfare.

 Best Resources for Mistake Fares & Deals

 A mistake or error fare is exactly as it sounds.
 Human errors happen and a zero is missed or a decimal point is in the wrong place.
-If you know where to look and take advantage right away, you could end up with an unbeatable airfare!
+If you know where to look and take advantage right away, you could end up with an unbeatable airfare deal!

 Secret Flying & The Flight Deal